History of Greenland: Late Dorset and Thule cultures

-The Late Dorset culture inhabited Greenland until the early fourteenth century.
+The Late Dorset culture inhabited Greenland until the early 14th century.
 This culture was primarily located in the northwest of Greenland, far from the Norse who lived around the southern coasts.
 Archaeological evidence points to this culture predating the Norse or Thule settlements.
 In the region of this culture, there is archaeological evidence of gathering sites for around four to thirty families, living together for a short time during their movement cycle.

-Around AD 1300–1400, the Thule arrived from the west settling in the Northeast areas of Greenland.
+Around CE 1300–1400, the Thule arrived from the west settling in the northeast areas of Greenland; genetic data suggest that they colonised the island in a single wave spreading along the coast from the northwest to the south to the east.
 These people, the ancestors of the modern Greenland Inuit, were flexible and engaged in the hunting of almost all animals on land and in the ocean, including walrus, narwhal, and seal.
-The Thule adapted well to the environment of Greenland, as archaeological evidence indicates that the Thule were not using all parts of hunting kills, unlike other arctic groups, meaning they were able to waste more resources due to either surplus or well adapted behaviors.
+The Thule adapted well to the environment of Greenland, as archaeological evidence indicates that the Thule were not using all parts of hunting kills, unlike other Arctic groups, meaning they were able to waste more resources due to either surplus or well adapted behaviours. name=":14"/> Genetic comparisons indicate gene flow between the ancestors of the Dorset and of the Thule at least 4000 years ago, long before the Thule migrated out of the Bering Strait region, but genetic data from the modern Greenlandic and Canadian Inuit shows no evidence of more recent Dorset admixture, indicating that the Thule replaced the Dorset with little or no interbreeding with them.

 The nature of the contacts between the Dorset and Norse cultures is not clear, but may have included trade elements.
-The level of contact is currently the subject of widespread debate, possibly including Norse trade with Thule or Dorsets in Canada.
+The level of contact is currently the subject of widespread debate, possibly including Norse trade with Thule or Dorset peoples in Canada.
+Whether the Thule interbred with the medieval Norse cannot be clearly determined from the genetic data, since the modern Greenlandic Inuit population has substantial admixture from the later Danish colonial period; however, the facts that Inuit in southern Greenland, where the Norse settled, have no more European ancestry than the Inughuit of northwestern Greenland, and that even in southern Greenland more than half of village-dwelling Inuit have no European ancestry, indicate that the Thule probably did not interbreed with the Norse.